chimph/ha-power-view/README.md

 ### 1. Create Folder

-Create a `lovehub` folder in your Home Assistant top-level directory, and add the `power_ui` folder which contains the dummy sensor files.
+Create a `lovehub` folder in your Home Assistant top-level directory, and add the `ha-power-view-main` folder which contains the dummy sensor files.

 ```plaintext
 homeassistant/